 Types of Financial Aid

-Financial aid awarding begins as early as the February before a fall semester, but aid is continually offered as long as funds are available.
-Freshman and transfer students applying for aid for the 2019–20 academic year are encouraged to submit their Free Application for Federal Student Aid (FAFSA) and any additional documentation requested as soon as possible, as some funding is provided first-come, first-served.
-In previous years, some funding has run out as early as late-February or early-March before the fall semester.
+Financial aid offers begin as early as March for the upcoming fall semester, but aid is continually offered as long as funds are available.
+First-year and transfer students applying for aid for the 2023–24 school year are encouraged to submit their Free Application for Federal Student Aid (FAFSA) and any additional documentation requested as soon as possible, as some funding is limited.

 Types of financial aid available to CU Boulder students are listed below.